Tue, 11/20/2018 - 10:00am

 How Can You Use a LinkedIn Account in College?

 The belief that LinkedIn is meant to be used only by current professionals is a myth and one that could cost you if you don’t invest time into it now.
 Don’t wait until you walk across the stage with your diploma to only then start thinking about your professional network.
 College students can use LinkedIn in a number of ways right now to build their professional networks.
-Take a look at a few key recommendations to help you build a strong LinkedIn profile.
+Take a look at these five LinkedIn benefits for college students.

 Connect with professionals in your field.
 This gives you the ability to gain industry insight as well as details on industry changes and innovations.
 It can also open the door to career opportunities down the road.
 Connect with people at your school and within your industry as a starting point.
 Look for alumni groups or associations as well to help build your network.

 Once you start making connections, you can begin to gain some recognition.
 Have colleagues, classmates, and professors offer endorsements for your skills.
 In some cases, a well-written recommendation from a professor or individual you have worked with in the field can open up career opportunities down the line.
 LinkedIn gives you the ability to build a strong social media path towards career connections later.